X

 Once you have prepared your tracks, fill out the Mastering Form.
 Within the mastering form you can include a link to your files or upload a .zip containing your files.
 This form will also give you an opportunity to enter your metadata exactly as you would like it to appear in your files.

 Once you have submitted your files you will typically receive an invoice within 24 hours.
-Invoice payments can be made via venmo to venmo.com/u/Jake-Stillman or using a bank transfer through a convenient payment window within the invoice.
+Invoice payments can be made via Venmo to venmo.com/u/Jake-Stillman or using a bank transfer through a convenient payment window within the invoice.
 Once payment has been received, work will begin on your masters.

-If you request mix notes via the mastering form you will receive a list of comments, potential edits, and plugin settings for changes that would be better addressed in the mixing process to ensure that your songs reach their fullest potential.
+If you request mix notes via the mastering form you will receive a list of comments, potential edits, and/or processing settings for changes that would be better addressed in the mixing process to ensure that your songs reach their fullest potential.
 Clients often feel that this is a valuable step in the process of working with a mastering engineer.
 Notes are typically delivered within 48 hours of receiving your master.
 Once you have received your notes you will have the opportunity to resubmit your tracks or proceed with mastering as is.

 Your engineer will work with you to achieve the sound that you are looking for.
 Most often clients are happy with their masters after the first run, but if you would like the engineer to make changes to the master, revisions will be made free of charge.
 Three or more revisions often indicate an issue in the mix, you will be able to discuss potential solutions with your engineer.

-Alternate versions, such as instrumentals, are charged at a rate of $20 per alternate.
+Alternate versions, such as instrumentals, are charged at a rate of $25 per alternate.

 Metadata is information about your songs which is embedded directly into the music files.
 Metadata can include the artist name, album name, genre, ISRC codes, and more.
 Most digital distributors like CD Baby or Distrokid will add metadata themselves, so this has become a less important step in the modern digital distribution era.
 On the other hand, if you hope to send these files to your local CD manufacturer this may be an important and relevant step.
 There are metadata editors available online but we will add this information to your files as part of our mastering service if you want.
 For more information on exactly what metadata is and why you might want it check out this helpful link from CD Baby